eriksjolund/nextcloud-podman/README.md

 __status:__ experimental

-The `Nextcloud` can be seen when running curl:
+The text `Nextcloud` can be seen when running curl:

 ```
 $ curl -s localhost:8080  | grep title